In the Room (2015 film): Production

+The $800,000-budgeted film was produced by Nansun Shi and Zhao Wei Films, and distributed and financed by Distribution Workshop.

 Nansun Shi is producing the $800,000 budgeted film along with Zhao Wei Films, and Eric Khoo is directing the film based on his own co-written script with Jonathan Lim.
 Distribution Workshop financed the film.
 Hong Kong actress Josie Ho stars in the film as a mama-san (a brothel owner).
 The cast includes from different countries like Singapore-based actors are George Young, Daniel Jenkins and Koh Boon Pin, from Thailand is Aeaw, from Japan is actress Shou Nishino and from Malaysia is Lawrence Wong, while other cast includes Nadia Ar and Ian Tan.
-Director Khoo told Today about the casting:

-I must say I'm really happy because finally, my characters have come alive.
+Director Khoo told Today about the casting:I must say I'm really happy because finally, my characters have come alive.
 And because it's been on the drawing board for so long.
 Also it's really good to have the foreign actors come in because prior to that, it's only been Skype calls.
 And now, having met them in person and walking through the motions and scenarios with them, it's exciting.

-The ten days of principal photography began on September 3, 2014, at Infinite Studios in Singapore.
+Principal photography began on 3 September 2014 at the Infinite Studios in Singapore.